duanyiqun/DS-DDPM/README.md

 We apply domain generation to model human subjects difference separation as a summation of domain generation and clean content denoising as figure shows below.

 To bettter illustrate the generated brain activity and compared it with the real sample, with give a illustration as bellow.
+The first row is the EEG sensor spatial relations (left for 3D spatial position, right for 2d projection).
+The second raw is the signal variance through time ( left for generated, rigth for real data).

 <div align="center">